YuanlongLI/dotnet_runtime/src/libraries/System.Text.Json/docs/ParameterizedCtorSupportSpec.md

 Console.WriteLine(person.Point.Y); 2
 ```

-Another option is to throw, but this behavior would be unecessarily prohibitive for users, and would give the serializer
+Another option is to throw, but this behavior would be unecessarily prohibitive for users, and the serializer
-more work to do to determine which parameters had no JSON.
+would have to allocate more memory to determine which parameters had no JSON.

 ### `options.IgnoreNullValues` is honored when deserializing constructor arguments